Flag of Mississippi: First flag (1861–1865)

 The first flag was known as the "Magnolia flag."
 It was the official state flag from March 30, 1861, until August 22, 1865.
 On January 26, 1861, the delegates to the state convention approved the report of a special committee that had been appointed to design a coat of arms and "a suitable flag."
-The flag recommended by the committee was "A Flag of white ground, a magnolia tree in the center, a blue field in the upper left hand corner with a white star in the center, the Flag to be finished with a red border and a red fringe at the extremity of the Flag."
+The flag recommended by the committee was a "Flag of white ground, a magnolia tree in the centre [sic], a blue field in the upper left hand corner with a white star in the centre [sic], the Flag to be finished with a red border and a red fringe at the extremity of the Flag."
 Due to time constraints and the pressure to raise "means for the defense of the state," the delegates neglected to adopt the flag officially in January but did so when they reassembled in March 1861.
 The Magnolia Flag was not widely used during the war, as the various Confederate flags were displayed more frequently.
 Following the war's end, a state constitutional convention nullified many of the ordinances and resolutions passed by the State Convention of 1861.
 Among those nullified was the ordinance of March 1861 "to provide a Coat of Arms and Flag for the State of Mississippi."
+Thus, the Magnolia Flag was declared to be "null and void" in 1865.

+After the war Governor William L. Sharkey ordered the state militia carry the Stars and Stripes and a state flag described as bearing the coat of arms and motto of the state with name and number of the regiment.